+NodeContainer nodes; nodes.Create (2);

 '''

-NodeContainer nodes;

-nodes.Create (2);

 PointToPointHelper pointToPoint;

+'''

+'''

 NetDeviceContainer devices;

 devices = pointToPoint.Install (nodes);

+'''
-Go ahead and build the new script with Waf (./waf) and let's go back and enable some

-logging from the UDP echo server application and turn on the time prefix.
+Go ahead and build the new script with Waf (./waf) and let's go back and enable some logging from the UDP echo server application and turn on the time prefix.

-export 'NS_LOG=UdpEchoServerApplication=level_all|prefix_time'
+export 'NS\LOG=UdpEchoServerApplication=level\all|prefix\time'

 If you run the script, you should now see the following output,

-~/repos/ns-3-dev > ./waf --run scratch/first

-Entering directory '/home/craigdo/repos/ns-3-dev/build'
+'''

-Compilation finished successfully
+Build finished successfully (00:00:00)

-Ons UdpEchoServerApplication:UdpEchoServer()
+Os UdpEchoServerApplication:UdpEchoServer()

-1000000000ns UdpEchoServerApplication:StartApplication()
+1s UdpEchoServerApplication:StartApplication()

 Sent 1024 bytes to 10.1.1.2

-2257324218ns Received 1024 bytes from 10.1.1.1
+2.25732s Received 1024 bytes from 10.1.1.1

-2257324218ns Echoing packet
+2.25732s Echoing packet

 Received 1024 bytes from 10.1.1.2

-10000000000ns UdpEchoServerApplication:StopApplication()
+10s UdpEchoServerApplication:StopApplication()

 UdpEchoServerApplication:DoDispose()

 UdpEchoServerApplication:~UdpEchoServer()

-~/repos/ns-3-dev >

 '''

-Recall that the last time we looked at the simulation time at which the packet was received by the echo server, it was at 2.0036864 seconds.
-Now it is receiving the packet at about 2.257 seconds.
+Recall that the last time we looked at the simulation time at which the packet was received by the echo server, it was at 2.00369 seconds.

+2.00369s UdpEchoServerApplication:HandleRead(): Received 1024 bytes from 10.1.1.1

+Now it is receiving the packet at 2.25732 seconds.
 This is because we just dropped the data rate of the PointToPointNetDevice down to its default of 32768 bits per second from five megabits per second.